EDUCBA

 Introduction to MySQL FORMAT

 The following article provides an outline for MySQL FORMAT.
 FORMAT function is used to format a numerical value in the table to any desired decimal points.
-Suppose the table columns have varying decimal points as to one rounded off to 2 places, another column rounded off to 4 places.
+Suppose the table columns have varying decimal points, one rounded off to 2 places and another to 4.
 And in the resulting output, we have to get a product of these two columns.
 In such cases, the output can have varying decimal places.
 Each row possessing different decimal points from each other can cause much ambiguity.
-So, in the result SELECT query, we can directly use the FORMAT function and specify to how many decimal points the output should be rounded off to.
-This is valid in scenarios where the output variable is not a pre-defined one.
+So, When utilizing the FORMAT function with the SELECT query, you can specify the number of decimal points to round the output to.
+When the output variable hasn’t been defined beforehand is particularly useful.

 Syntax of MySQL FORMAT